hashbrownz-dev/ForeverFire/README.md

 # Forever Fire

 > A clone of the arcade classic 1942, built with Vanilla Javascript and rendered with Vector graphics via the Canvas API.
+[Play It Here!](https://hashbrownz-dev.github.io/1942-V/)

 ## Mechanics